tkwidmer/personal_site/_pages/leather/index.md

 layout: page
 title: About
 permalink: '/leather/'
-description: "Teagan is a Bootblack based out of Oakland, CA. She shined her first pair of shoes under her father’s watchful eye as a child before church.
+excerpt: "Teagan is a Bootblack based out of Oakland, CA. She shined her first pair of shoes under her father’s watchful eye as a child before church.
 However, it has only been more recently that she has honed her craft and incorporated her technical skills into her leather practice."
 ---

 <img src="/images/bootblack/bb_header.jpg">